top of page

 Performance Uniforms - REQUIRED

-All students are required to have the assigned concert uniform no later than October 20th (this date is earlier for Level 6 students).
+All students are required to have the assigned concert uniform no later than October 10th (this date is earlier for Level 6 students).
 Returning students must try on their concert uniform to make sure that it still fits before this date!
 Uniforms purchased will all need to have professional altering done.
+Returning students must try on their uniforms to ensure that they still fit prior to September 1st.

 Boys: Full Classic Tuxedo (black jacket, white tuxedo shirt, black tuxedo pants, black bow tie and black cummerbund), black dress socks, and black dress shoes.